nyan1992/Gravital/TUTORIAL.md

 ### Options
 DiscordChatAI-GPT2 comes with some useful command-line arguments for customizing your bot.
 They are listed below:
+- `--help` Prints a quick guide on what these parameters are
 - `--response_chance` Sets how likely your bot is to respond to a message without being spoken to, on a scale from 0 (default) to 1.
 If you enable this option, I recommend confining your bot to a certain channel or channels so that it doesn't spam the whole server or get overloaded.
 - `--test` Lets you test your AI without launching the discord bot.
 You will be able to talk to it one-one-one, providing any input you like.
 Note that context-awareness (ability to take into account the last several messages instead of just the most recent) is not yet supported in this mode.